apiel/zicUi/NOTE.md

 # TODO

-- FIXME if config is not known it can mess other configs...

 - TODO make componentEncoder keep 1 to 4 sticky and ignore rootEncoderIndex...

 - TODO components should be library to load